 Least action visualized.
-In classical mechanics the work-energy theorem and the principle of least action are mathematically equivalent.
+This article has been superseded by the article Energy-Position equation In classical mechanics the work-energy theorem and the principle of least action are mathematically equivalent.
 The purpose of the article is to demonstrate that with vivid, visual means.

 The Sagnac effect falls in the 'physics of rotation' category, but I present it separately.
 The other articles about the physics of rotation involve only mechanics; the Sagnac effect is a case of wave mechanics; interferometry.
 Much of the Sagnac effect article deals with a very special case of the Sagnac effect: ring laser interferometry.
 The rotation effect that is involved in ring laser interferometry is quantummechanical in nature.

 In those articles I discuss very general concepts, dealing with the foundations of theory of motion.
 I recommend reading the Apparent motion and Inertial coordinate system articles before reading the articles about relativistic physics.

 Special relativity and General relativity are essays.
 The information in these essays is very condensed.
 The purpose is to widen the reader's perspective and provide food for thought.
 The essays are not introductions, they are intended for readers who have consulted other resources before and will continue to do so.
 The essays do not contain any mathematics in the form of equations; all the abstract concepts are conveyed with animations and diagrams.